-Over the past seven years I have traveled between my hometown in downstate New York and my university in Montréal countless times.
+Over the past seven years I have traveled between my hometown in New York’s Lower Hudson Valley and my university in Montréal countless times.
 Considering that you can get from one to the other by just about every conceivable mode of transportation, I thought I would outline the pros and cons of each one.
 I have been asked from time to time to recommend the best way, however the answer is highly dependent on your circumstances.
 Continue reading

 As much as I liked ‘Articles in Transit,’ I felt it was time for a little bit of rebranding.
 I bit the bullet, bought the domain name, and plan to update more regularly with more transportation oriented themes.
 Also, to anyone interested, I created a Twitter account, @transpophile, to share these posts along with other interesting transportation related news from around the world.
 Until next time, take care!